sastmo/BlueBox_Data_Analysis_ML/README.md

 **Extended Details:** For more in-depth information about this section, please visit my portfolio pages: [Data Visualization using Power BI](https://tasteful-background-b30.notion.site/2-Data-Visualization-using-Power-BI-9c9c024c4ddc4fceb1f7ce2d1ababad5?pvs=4)

-Certainly, here's the revised section for your README:

 ## 🔍**3.
 Exploratory Data Analysis (EDA)**

 Analyzing Programs: Quadrant-Based Classification of Waste Material Change vs. Household Service Coverage Change (2020-2021)

 ![image](https://github.com/sastmo/BlueBox_Data_Analysis_ML/assets/116411251/a323cabd-acae-4d5d-8be3-e2049560b020)

 In this captivating expedition, we've delved deep into the intricacies of our dataset, seeking to unearth the hidden gems of knowledge within.
 As we navigated through our data-driven adventure, we uncovered three pivotal insights: